whitead/marvis/README.md

     $ marvis

+The flag `--safe_mode` can be used to ask for confirmation of voice to text before sending the command to OpenAI

-To run `marvis` on a Mac in "safe mode", one might do:
+To run `marvis` on a Mac, where VMD is in the applications folder, one might want to create a vmd.sh script such as:

+        #!/bin/bash
+        /Applications/VMD\ 1.9.4a51-x86_64-Rev9.app/Contents/vmd/vmd_MACOSXX86_64 $*

+And then run:

-    $ marvis --vmd "/Applications/VMD\ 1.9.4a51-x86_64-Rev9.app/Contents/vmd/vmd_MACOSXX86_64" --safe_mode
+        $ marvis --vmd ./vmd.sh